Reopening of the Palace of Oscarshall

 The palace was built from 1847 to 1852 by King Oscar I. In 1863 the castle was sold to the state and became the disposal of the reigning monarch ever since.
 In 1881 the palace was opened to the public by King Oscar II.

-The palace consists of a three-story main building, a park running down to the sea, with fountains, an open, six-sided pavilion, a caretaker’s lodge, a separate building for the kitchens and a service lodge down by the water.Norwegian Royals
+The palace consists of a three-story main building, a park running down to the sea, with fountains, an open, six-sided pavilion, a caretaker’s lodge, a separate building for the kitchens and a service lodge down by the water.Norway

-Tagged Harald V, Palace of Oscarshall, Palaces, Queen Sonja, Renovations.
+Tagged Harald V of Norway, Palace of Oscarshall, Palaces, Queen Sonja of Norway, Renovations.